akbarzadehms/NGS-Workshop-Data/README.md

 # NGS-Workshop-Data
-You can download required data set (only corresponding to this booklet) for GemIran-NGS workshop here.
+You can download required data set (only corresponding to the booklet) for GemIran-NGS workshop here.

 #About NGS-DA Workshop